Michael Sterling: Academic career

 On his appointment to Birmingham, Sterling said that he was 'looking forward immensely to the challenge of leading the University of Birmingham into its 2nd century.
 It is a great international university which has not forgotten its local roots.
-There is huge potential in the University, the City of Birmingham and the West Midlands region'.
+There is huge potential in the university, the City of Birmingham and the West Midlands region'.
 In addition, he said that he relished 'the opportunity of working with new colleagues to achieve our common purpose of maintaining and improving Birmingham's position in the front rank of universities'.

 During his time at Birmingham, Sterling was at the forefront of estates developments, creating a new skyline for the campus which includes the Institute for Biomedical Research, the Business School, the Sport and Exercise Sciences building and new halls of residence including Mason Hall and the Shackleton hub.
 The building stock was significantly improved and the old Muirhead Tower redesigned.

-Having an engineering background, two initiatives that Sterling is particularly proud to have secured for Birmingham, are the HEFCE-funded National Higher Education STEM Programme, to increase the number of graduates with skills in science, technology, engineering and maths disciplines to fulfill the needs of employers and boost the UK economy, and establishing the Energy Technologies Institute alongside Nottingham and Loughborough Universities.
+Having an engineering background, two initiatives that Sterling secured for Birmingham are the HEFCE-funded National Higher Education STEM Programme, to increase the number of graduates with skills in science, technology, engineering and maths disciplines to fulfill the needs of employers and boost the UK economy, and establishing the Energy Technologies Institute alongside Nottingham and Loughborough Universities.

 Sterling retired in April 2009, following more than 19 years as a Vice-Chancellor, eight of those at Birmingham.
-His last major act as Vice-Chancellor was to bequeath a restructuring of the University on his successor, David Eastwood.
+His last major act as Vice-Chancellor was to bequeath a restructuring of the university on his successor, David Eastwood.